Ron Roy (producer): Career

 In 1988, Ron Roy became the producer and director of the two-hour comedy television special Stand Up Comics Take a Stand which aired on the CBN Family Channel for four seasons.
 This annual national comedy competition was created to discover "Hollywood's Hottest New Comic" and featured: Kelsey Grammer, Steve Allen, Mickey Rooney, John Ritter, Morgan Fairchild, Dawn Wells, Tim Matheson, Catherine Bach, Carroll O'Connor, Phil Hartman and many others as celebrity hosts each season.
 It was also the national fundraiser for United Cerebral Palsy with Roy also performing as the Celebrity Guest Host for the premiere presentation in 1988.

 Theatrically, Roy is best known for originating the stage role of Lieutenant Young in the world premiere of Ray Bradbury's The Martian Chronicles at the Colony Theater in Los Angeles.
-The presentation won five Los Angeles Drama Critics Circle Awards including Best Ensemble Performance.

 Ron Roy is credited with writing numerous documentaries such as The Hollywood Cross, which won a Hollywood Angel Award, TV scripts for Stand Up Comics Take A Stand (1991), and the majority of his Moodtapes and Ron Roy Productions projects.
-His short story We All Need A Friend was also published in the Spirituality issue of The Journal (1997).

-His dedicated Moodtapes YouTube Channel has a large variety of music videos and documentaries he's produced, directed and filmed and has garnered views in the millions.
-His spiritual documentary Jesus Face in the Clouds Praying by a Cross alone has over one point one million views and rising with viewers commenting: "Amazing and beautiful", "You gave me something to live for!" and "I loved this video!".
+His Moodtapes YouTube channel has a variety of music videos and documentaries he has produced, directed and filmed.

-Roy has also been featured as a celebrity guest on network television talk shows such as Entertainment Tonight, The 700 Club, and The Oprah Winfrey Show and on numerous regional TV & Radio shows as well.